 - Deep Gnome [ +1 Dex] DEX is fine, and you can get advantage on a lot of saves and Stealth.
 That said, INT does nothing for you.
 Besides, Deep Gnomes are too dour.
 [SCAG]

-- Half-Orc: [+2 STR] Nothing specifically useful for the Cleric, though a War Cleric may look here.
+- Half-Orc: [+2 STR] Relentless endurance can help in a pinch to prevent the healer (You) going down.
+Nothing specifically useful for the Cleric, though STR-based War or Conquest Cleric may look here.

 - Stout Halfling [+1 Con] Like Lightfoot, but without a boost to CHA.
 Still, Con isn’t bad, and neither is resistance to poison.

 - Lightfoot Halflings[+1 Cha] Nothing useful for the Cleric.
 Luck is awesome.
 Brave is awesome.
 Hiding isn’t bad, but you’re likely not great at it.